yang-qiyuan/MyInterView/AL_ML/LLMGeneral.md

 ### What is Q K V?

 ### Why division by $\sqrt{d*k}$
 Normalizing the distribution of softmax, preventing gradient vanishing.
+This could also be realted to initilization.

 ### Are there other ways to achieve similar functions to self-attention?
 ### Are there any other way than divided by $\sqrt{d*k}$?
 Any methods that could keep the weights within the inverval is good.
 See Google T5 (good normalization).